timjb96/US-Congress-Twitter-Analysis/README.md

 ## Results, Conclusions

+For the models, the existence of a Twitter account was counted as a 1, with 0 representing a lack of a Twitter account.
 The model for session 111 predicts that all congressional members do not have a Twitter account, leading to a low scores in precision and sensitivity.
 With session 112, the model starts to predict members having a Twitter account.
 In session 113, notably, the model significantly overpredicts members having Twitter accounts, with subsequent sessions having a lower percentage of false positives.

 Session 111: